JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 <!-- Copyright 2000-2024 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->
 ```

-It **must** be followed by a header defining its title using the level 1 heading:
+It **must** be followed by a header defining its title using level 1 heading:

 ```
 # Contributing to the IntelliJ Platform SDK